Pork barrel: History and etymology

-The term pork barrel politics usually refers to spending which is intended to benefit constituents of a politician in return for their political support, either in the form of campaign contributions or votes.

-In the popular 1863 story "The Children of the Public", Edward Everett Hale used the term pork barrel as a homely metaphor for any form of public spending to the citizenry.
-However, after the American Civil War, the term came to be used in a derogatory sense.
-The Oxford English Dictionary dates the modern sense of the term from 1873.
+The term pork barrel politics originated in American English, and usually refers to spending intended to benefit constituents of a politician in return for their political support, either in the form of campaign contributions or votes.
+In the popular 1863 story "The Children of the Public", Edward Everett Hale used the term pork barrel as a homely metaphor for any form of public spending to the citizenry; however, after the American Civil War, the term came to be used in a derogatory sense.
+The Oxford English Dictionary dates the modern sense of the term to 1910.

-Pork barrel originally came from storing meat.
+Pork barrels originally came from storing meat.
 By the 1870s, references to "pork" were common in Congress, and the term was further popularized by a 1919 article by Chester Collins Maxey in the National Municipal Review, which reported on certain legislative acts known to members of Congress as "pork barrel bills".
-He claimed that the phrase originated in a pre-Civil War practice of giving slaves a barrel of salt pork as a reward and requiring them to compete among themselves to get their share of the handout.

-More generally, a barrel of salt pork was a common larder item in 19th-century households, and could be used as a measure of the family's financial well-being.
-For example, in his 1845 novel The Chainbearer, James Fenimore Cooper wrote: "I hold a family to be in a desperate way, when the mother can see the bottom of the pork barrel."
+He claimed that the phrase originated in a pre-Civil War practice of giving enslaved people a barrel of salt pork as a reward and requiring them to compete among themselves to get their share of the handout.
+More generally, a barrel of salt pork was a common larder item in 19th-century households and could be used as a measure of the family's financial well-being.
+For example, in his 1845 novel The Chainbearer, James Fenimore Cooper wrote: "I hold a family to be in a desperate way when the mother can see the bottom of the pork barrel."